clavall/condition-x/README.md

-Social Media Ostracism: THIS IS CONDITION 1
+Social Media Ostracism: This Condition 1
 ===========

 In condition 1 the user recieves 6 likes and 0 dislikes.